Seizures

 - being sick, even without a fever

-Be sure to always take medicines for seizures exactly as your doctor prescribes.
-Don't skip a dose, or stop taking a medicine without first checking with your doctor.
+It’s important to take medicines for seizures exactly as your doctor prescribes.
+Don't skip a dose or stop taking a medicine without first checking with your doctor.
 If your doctor is not available, check with a pharmacist.
 To find a pharmacist near you that's open now, use the healthdirect Service Finder tool.

 How are seizures treated?